jjvanzon/JJs-Reference-Architecture/code-style.md

 OrderedWhen
 </pre>

-But that might look less nice when you add the `Local` and `Utc` suffixes again:
+But that might not look so nice, when you add the `Local` and `Utc` suffixes again:

 <pre class="red">
 ModifiedWhenUtc